bfrangi/rails-todo/README.md

 # rails-todo

-This is a demo project to show the use of factory_bot for testing a rails application.
+This is a demo project used in [this](https://engineering.freeagent.com/2023/08/29/testing-with-factories/) post to show the use of `factory_bot` for testing a rails application.

 ## Run the project